 The most important question, though, is why should you choose colour?
 What is wrong with sticking to neutrals or head-to-toe black?
 If it works for Vogue’s Grace Coddington, why shouldn’t it work for you?

 And the answer is: because on most of us, it’s miserable and ageing.
 There is no quicker way to lift your mood and the mood of those around you than by putting on a yellow dress.
-I’m asked where my tomato-red sweater is from more than any other item of clothing I own.
+I’m asked where my brightly coloured sweater is from more than any other item of clothing I own.

 Wearing only black might work for Grace Coddington, but it’s Anna Wintour who’s in charge and she, famously, only ever wears colour.